 Next, walk around looking for cracks and gaps in the following areas:

 - Vents and fans

 If you find air leaks around your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Examine exterior corners, making sure the materials match up exactly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Denver for a professional energy assessment at 303-647-5853.